Last updated on August 15, 2018

 - Help individuals and families experiencing homelessness address issues that may impede access to housing (such as credit history, arrears, and legal issues).

 - Help individuals and families negotiate manageable and appropriate lease agreements with landlords.

 - Make appropriate and time-limited services and supports available to families and individuals to allow them to stabilize quickly in permanent housing.

-- Monitor participants’ housing stability and be available to resolve crises, at a minimum during the time rapid re-housing assistance is provided.
+- Monitor participants’ housing stability and be available to resolve crises.